 A Life-Sized Testament to Love

-Posted in Collection Highlights, Impressionism, New Acquisition, Press Releases, tagged Edmund Charles Tarbell, Eiffel Tower, Exposition Universelle 1889, Frank Benson, Impressionism, New Britain Museum of American Art, Paris, Storming of the Bastille, World's Fair 1889 on April 1, 2011 | Leave a Comment »
+Posted in Impressionism, Meet the Collection, New Acquisition, Press Releases, tagged Edmund Charles Tarbell, Eiffel Tower, Exposition Universelle 1889, Frank Benson, Impressionism, New Britain Museum of American Art, Paris, Storming of the Bastille, World's Fair 1889 on April 1, 2011| Leave a Comment »

 Poster for the Exposition Universelle de 1889, Paris